Phone: +1 (855) 994-2233 | Location NH/NV: 9:00 am to 5:00 pm M-F

 Many people are confused about the safety of glazes, and rightfully so.
 It is a complex issue with many variables.
-So I will attempt to clarify this without causing more confusion.
+So we will attempt to clarify this without causing more confusion.

 Commercial glaze manufacturers label their glazes using ASTM D-4236.
 All their glazes are either AP Non-toxic, which means non-toxic in liquid or dry form, or CL Cautions Required, which means it has proper labeling of ingredients for health and safety.
 In this sense, non-toxic only refers to lead and cadmium.